adamsissoko/CS300/README.md

 - **Automated Summary Reports**: With a focus on delivering actionable insights, the system automatically generates reports that summarize key metrics like student enrollments, faculty assignments, and more.

 ### Conclusion
 The School Course Management System was developed with the intention of making academic and administrative tasks simpler and more efficient.
 It represents a humble effort to understand and implement effective data structures and quality coding practices.
+Please feel free to reach out with any feedback, questions, or concerns.